 Sauerkraut: Are you going to?

-Sauerkraut: You might want to leave out the becoming an albino thing, though.
+Sauerkraut: You might want to leave out the becoming an invisible superhero thing, though.

 Me: You’re always thinking.
 That’s why I love you.